Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Additional Empirical Results

 \subsection{Empirical Results}

 \cref{tab:effectestimates} presents the numerical effect estimates and 95\% confidence intervals for various interventions, including those shown in the main text.
 We also show the effect estimates for the whole Iraq, Baghdad only, and the area outside Baghdad.
-Statistically significant estimates include the estimated effects of increasing the expected number of airstrikes from 1 to 3 per day for a period of a week on all types of insurgent attacks, with the increase located mostly outside Baghdad.
-In addition, continuing this intervention for a period of thirty days leads to a decrease in the number of insurgent attacks in Baghdad.
-For $\lag = 3$, all estimated lagged effects are negative, whereas all estimated lagged effects for $M= 7$ are positive, indicating that increasing the number of airstrikes might have a short term effect in reducing insurgent violence, but leading to a long-term increase.